j-raghavan/inkread/README.md

 inkread is an **independent, community project** built by a Supernote Manta owner and fan.
 It exists because the itch was personal — I wanted reading and handwriting to work *together* on my own device, the way I needed them to, and built the reader I wished existed.

+I did try KOReader and i felt it was little sluggish on my Supernote Manta.
+Having developed a few plugins for Supernote, i took the plunge to create this.
+In no way or shape this is a replacement for the KOReader, this is more of a custom app for the Awesome Supernote Device!

 > It is **not affiliated with, authorized by, sponsored by, or endorsed by Ratta or Supernote**.
 > "Supernote", "Manta", and related names are trademarks of their respective owners and are used here